Environmental science and sustainability identifies solutions

 One example is The Geology of the Bahamas, which explores the geologic and biologic processes occurring in modern coral reef systems in the Bahamas archipelago, as well as the history of life and environments on the archipelago, dating back to the last ice age.
 This course operates out of the Gerace Research Centre (GRC) on San Salvador Island, offering field trips to modern coastal and shallow marine environments (coral reefs, tidal flats, lagoons, beaches, and dunes) as well as ancient analogs represented by rock outcrops, caves, and sink-holes.
 Associated projects involve readings, lectures, and laboratory work.

-Research within the environmental science and sustainability major
+Career opportunities in environmental science and sustainability

 Potential careers include: